wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

-- Gideon reads a fax he's received from CO'R - regulation 17a states a spa cannot be opened in a building which is known to be haunted.
-Hints that if they get rid of the ghosts and a certificate of exorcism is provided, approval may still be given.
-- He doesn't know what an exorcism is, but he knows he needs to organise one
+- Gideon receives a fax which he picks up and begins to read
+- The fax is from Chris O'Really and we hear it being read out

+**_Chris O'Really_** : Dear Gideon, with respect to my visit earlier today, I noted, with some concern, that Naff Hall appears to be haunted by two extremely frightening ghosts.
+Not that I myself was scared you understand.
+I have subsequently consulted the council's "Big Book Of Rules" and the following came to my attention.
+Regulation 17, paragraph b, subsection 3 states: "A spa cannot be opened in a building which is known, or thought to be, haunted".
+As I'm sure you will understand, it is with regret that I must decline your delightful fiancees plans for her luxury spa.

+**_Gideon_** : Gaaahhhhhhh!
+Oh, what's this?
+P.S....

+**_Chris O'Really_** : P.S.
+I did a little more research and discovered the following addendum...
+Should any and all ghost (or ghosts) be removed by a specialist and an authenticated certificate of exorcism can be produced, then permission would be given... permission would be given... perm...

+- Chris's voice echoes away
+- Candice enters and overhears

+**_Gideon_** : An exorcism certificate?
+Right, I've no idea what one is, but I need to arrange an exorcism...

-- Candice enters, overhears and tells him she knows someone who does that, and she's really good.
+**_Candice_** : Oh I know someone who does that, she's really good

-- Gideon is happy to let her deal with it as he's got other business to take care of
+**_Gideon_** : Really?
+Well this was your idea in the first place, so here... you deal with it.
+I've got a loan shark called Big George who needs calming down.

+- He shoves the phone and the fax into Candice's hands and storms off
+- Candice makes a phone call

+**_Candice_** : Hiya, is that Diane?
+It's Candice...
+Listen babes, I need you to do that thing again.
+Yeah, as soon as possible.
+Quick as you can.
+ASAP.

 ---